Man shot and killed after checking on suspicious vehicle in Olmsted Co.; Kasson man arrested

-The Olmsted County Sheriff's Office said William Shillingford, believed to be from Kasson, shot and killed the man in the 5000 block of County Road 105 in Kalmar Township.
+The Olmsted County Sheriff's Office said William Shillingford, of Kasson, shot and killed the man in the 5000 block of County Road 105 in Kalmar Township.

 Authorities do not believe the suspect and the victim knew each other.
 The name of the victim has not been released.